dmytro-ch21/Selenium-Cucumber-Demo-Framework/README.md

     - And I enter a new password
     - Then my password should be updated, and I should be redirected to the login page
 ```

+### Parametrization in Cucumber
+In cucumber, you can parametrize each step and make it more dynamic which will be more reusable
+In order to do that we need to understand what data we need to pass
+- String, Number, Boolean, Double
+- In order to parametrize a step we need to use cucumber regex